balzack/databag/README.md

 - Public-private key based identity (not bound to any blockchain or hosting domain)
 - Federated (accounts on different nodes can communicate)
 - Lightweight (server runs on a raspberry pi zero v1.3)
-- No server-side replication (direct communication between app and contact's node)
+- Decentralized (direct communication between app and contact's node)
 - Low latency (use of websockets for push events to avoid polling)
 - Responsive (renders well in phone, tablet and pc)
 - Unlimited accounts per node (host for your whole family)